-Each February, Career Services hosts more than 35 employers interested in hiring Clark Students for entry-level, full-time employment and internships at the Career and Internship Fair.
+Each September and February, Career Services hosts more than 35 employers interested in hiring Clark Students for entry-level, full-time employment and internships at the Career and Internship Fair.
 Past attendees include Dell/EMC, Community Harvest Project, FBI, Department of Environmental Protection, Seven Hills Foundation, United States Peace Corps and UNUM.
 If you’re looking for a full-time job or summer internship, this is the event for you.

 Community Engagement and Internship Fair

 Each fall, Community Engagement and Career Services sponsor this fair to connect students with more than 25 local organizations offering internship, volunteer and service-learning opportunities.
 Recent attendees include the Greater Worcester Land Trust, Hanover Theatre, African Community Education and Pathways for Change.